Skip to content

 memory:

-backend: mem0 # Global default backend (mem0 or file); agents can override with memory_backend
+backend: mem0 # Global default backend (mem0, file, or none); agents can override with memory_backend

 team_reads_member_memory: false # Default: false (when true, team reads can access member agent memories)